TheRenegadeCoder/sample-programs/docs/index.md

 {% include recent_posts.html limit=5 %}

-If you don't find what you're looking for, check our list of related [open-source projects][5].
+If you don't find what you're looking for, check out our list of related [open-source projects][5].

 If code isn't your thing but you'd still like to help, there are plenty of other ways to [support the project][3].